-The GeForce RTX 3050 is Nvidia’s latest desktop GPU.
-Unlike the more premium (and still to be released) RTX 3090 Ti, the RTX 3050 is a moderately specced and moderately priced entry-level GPU.
+The GeForce RTX 3050 is one of Nvidia’s latest desktop GPUs.
+Unlike the premium RTX 3090 Ti, the RTX 3050 is a moderately specced and moderately priced entry-level GPU.

 In a world where people are clamoring to get their hands on cards like the RTX 3080 Ti and RTX 3090, the RTX 3050 is somewhat of an oddity.
 A card specializing in 1080p/60fps gaming isn’t something most hardcore PC gamers want in 2022.
 Sure, ray tracing is a great addition, as is DLSS and Nvidia G-Sync, but outside of those features, the card isn’t all that impressive on paper.